TTUNEPH2025/GN/docs/ANCA.md

 ## **Overview**
   * Occurs most often in older patietn's 50 years and older
   * Has ongoing acute injury until complete remission is achieved
-  * Four forms of disease presentation: Renal limitted, MPA, GPA, and EGPA
+  * Four forms of disease presentation: Renal limited, MPA, GPA, and EGPA
   * Two autoantibodies: PR3-ANCA (proteinase 3) and MPO-ANCA (myeloperodixase)
   * 90% of patient have crescents on kidney biopsy
-  * Poor prognosis w/out immunosuppressive therapy
+  * Poor prognosis w/o immunosuppressive therapy
   * ANCA titers should not guide treatment
   * Can recur after kidney transplant
-  * Need to have complete clinical remission for 6 months or more pior to kidney transplant
+  * Need to have complete clinical remission for 6 months or more prior to kidney transplant
 ## **Pathophysiology**
-  * Small vesculitis: necrotizine inflammation of small vessels and little to no deposition of immune complexes (pauci-immune)
+  * Small vesculitis: necrotizing inflammation of small vessels and little to no deposition of immune complexes (pauci-immune)
   * Four forms of disease presentation
-    1. Renal Limitted Vasculitis (RLV): pauci-immune Crescent GN
+    1. Renal limited Vasculitis (RLV): pauci-immune Crescent GN
-    2. Microscopic Polyangitis (MPA): Vasculitis w/no asthma or ganulomas
+    2. Microscopic Polyangitis (MPA): Vasculitis with no asthma or ganulomas
-    3. Granulomatosis w/polyangitis (GPA): Granulomas and no astman
+    3. Granulomatosis w/polyangitis (GPA): Granulomas and no asthma
-    4. Eosinophilic GPA: eosinophilia, athma, and granulomas
+    4. Eosinophilic GPA: eosinophilia, asthma, and granulomas
   * Autoantibodies: PR3-ANCA and MPO-ANCA
-    1. Both cause same sprectrum of diasea
+    1. Both cause same spectrum of disease
     2. Organ system distribution and pathologic patterns differ by Antigen specificity
     3. PR3-ANCA more associated with lung involvement
-    4. MPO-ANC more associated w/renal limitted involvement
+    4. MPO-ANC more associated w/renal limited involvement
-    5. Duel positive patient's consider drug induced ANCA disease
+    5. Duel positive patients consider drug induced ANCA disease
     6. PR3-ANCA positive patients higher relapse rate than MPO-ANCA positive patients
-  * Histologic activity unlikely in the abscense of hematuria
+  * Histologic activity unlikely in the abscence of hematuria
-    1. Patient's with hematuria more likely to relapse than those w/out, but difference in occurance of kidney failure
+    1. Patients with hematuria more likely to relapse than those w/o, but difference in occurence of kidney failure
   * Four histologic Classes
     1. Focal: 50% or more glomeruli normal
     2. Crescentic: 50% or more glomerulic have cellular cresents
     3. Sclerotic: 50% or more glomeruli globally sclerotic
     4. Mixed: does not fit any of the above classifications
 ### Cresentic GN
- * Cresents are etiologically and pathogenically a nonspecific response to glomerular capilary rupture that is typically caused by inflammmatory injury
+ * Cresents are etiologically and pathogenically a nonspecific response to glomerular capillary rupture that is typically caused by inflammmatory injury
  * Types: Cellular, fibrocellular, fibrous, and pseudocrescent
    1. Higher number of fibrous cresents present on biopsy--> less likely to have recovery
  * Cresentic lesions can be found on wide range of GN with varying percentages of glomerulus
  * Anti-GBM and ANCA vasculitis are considered "rapidly progressive cresentic gn".
-Both of which are typically severe and agressive with greater than 50% Crescents found on light microscopy
+Both of which are typically severe and agressive with greater than 50% crescents found on light microscopy
 ## **Clinical Presentation**
   * Signs and Symptoms of Vasculitis
     1. Nasal, sinus, and ear disease: sinus pain, chronic rhinosinusitis, nasal obstruction, purulent/bloody nasal discharge, etc
-    2. Airway and lung involvement: cough, hemoptsys (alveolar hemorrhage), dyspnea, and pleuritic pain
+    2. Airway and lung involvement: cough, hemoptysis (alveolar hemorrhage), dyspnea, and pleuritic pain
     4. Skin: purpura, possible focal necrosis and ulceration, etc
     5. Eyes: conjunctivitis, corneal ulceration, retinal vasculitis, uvitis, etc
-    6. CNS: mononeuropathy, scranial nerve abnormalitis, sensorineural hearing loss, meningeal disease, etc
+    6. CNS: mononeuropathy, cranial nerve abnormalitis, sensorineural hearing loss, meningeal disease, etc
   * Renal manifestation
     1. Microscopic hematuria w/dysmorphic RBC
     2. Rapidly declining eGFR